 Some basic precautions to make the most of your holiday:

-• Make sure you have good sunscreen to prevent skin dryness.
+- Make sure you have a good sunscreen to prevent skin dryness.

-• Know that there are no banned foods—it’s all about balance.
+- Know that there are no banned foods: it’s all about balance.
 The important thing is to know their carbohydrate content and their glycemic index (GI).
-Low GI foods (slow carbs) are preferred as they allow better control over your blood sugar, but high GI foods (fast carbs) are essential in case of hypoglycemia.
+Low GI foods (slow carbs), such as quinoa and bulgur, are preferred as they allow better control over your blood sugar and high GI foods (fast carbs), such as carrots and rice cakes, are essential in case of hypoglycemia.

-• The golden rules: limit sugar, go for greens, don’t go overboard with starchy foods and drink plenty of water.
-You may be tempted to have a drink or two while you’re on vacation, and far be it from us to discourage you—just make sure to monitor your blood glucose more closely.
+- The golden rules: limit sugar, go for greens, don’t go overboard with starchy foods and drink plenty of water.
+You may be tempted to have a drink or two while you’re on vacation, and far be it from us to discourage you.
+Make sure to monitor your blood glucose more closely.

 - Are you more physically active when you’re on vacation?
 That’s good!
 Always bring snacks when you exercise and measure your blood glucose more often.
 But most importantly, know your limits!